 There are traditional opportunities, like bringing your customers to the event you are sponsoring and hosting them leveraging hospitality.
 However, there are also more personalized and custom experiences that only sponsorship assets can grant you.
 Those are usually too secret to share in a blog post, but trust us that they exist and with spectacular success.

-If you focus on creating these impactful and real experience for your stakeholders, the digital content will follow that will supplement the rest of your marketing strategy.
+If you focus on creating these impactful and real experiences for your stakeholders, the digital content will follow that will supplement your marketing strategy.
 Those who experience your brand will spread what it was like faster and more authentically than any one form of advertising.
-Our friends at Daytona International Speedway put together a fun visual showcase of what is out there to experience on race weekend, in person of course.

 Your Next Steps

-There are so many choices and paths that are ready to be made successful, where do you even begin when you have all of these other “day job” priorities to keep tabs with at work?
-The more specialized you get, the more likely you will need some help to capture maximum value.
+There are so many choices and paths that are ready to be made successful.
+Where do you even begin when you have all of these other “day job” priorities to keep tabs with at work?
+The more specialized you get, the more likely you will need help capturing maximum value.
 It turns out that 77% of businesses will outsource some part of sponsorship management to an agency.
 The expertise and consistency made available make it so much more expensive NOT to enlist their help.

 The right partner agency for your brand will ultimately save you money and more importantly, time, to capture positive ROI.
-Going in alone can leave you exposed to things you would have no idea to look out for.
-Teams, tracks, and other properties live in this space day in and day out, so they know exactly what to do right when they meet you, even if that set of actions is not directly attributing to your success.
+Going in alone can expose you to things you would not know to look out for.
+Teams, tracks, and other properties live in this space day in and day out.
+They know exactly what to do right when they meet you, even if that set of actions is not directly attributed to your success.
 The more you know before any conversations begin, the better position you will be in.

-We will leave you with this resource that explores the best way to align your sponsorship program across all of your most important stakeholders.
-It is high-level so you can pick up a lot of insight in a short amount of time.
+We will leave you with this resource exploring the best way to align your sponsorship program across all your most important stakeholders.
+It is high-level so you can pick up significant insight in a short amount of time.